WHAT’S IN THIS REVIEW?

 Firstly, the IVPN Standard package allows for two simultaneous devices, uses every protocol, and gives access to the anti-tracker.
 It’s $6 for a month, $60 for one year, and $140 for three years, with further savings depending on the length of time you sign up for.

 The IVPN Pro tier adds the port forwarding and multi-hop features discussed above, as well as allowing for seven simultaneous connections.
 However, the price is significantly higher, at $10 for a month, $100.00 for one year, and $220 for three years.
 In any case, the pro edition is relatively expensive, despite the notable extras.
+Keep in mind that we do offer deals on IVPN as they come through.

 Payment types are abundant and come in the form of PayPal, major credit card carriers, Bitcoin, Monero, and cold, hard cash.
 Of course, these include anonymous options, which is always a bonus for any VPN service.